Campaign 139: Phase two: Long Tieng besieged

 The General Staff had reinforced the Route 7/13 intersection to the rear of the battle with four battalions under General Kouprasith Abhay in mid-March, to block the route to the Royalist capital at Vientiane in case of defeat in MR 2.
 Now they sent a fleeting delegation of four generals to 20A, who made a useless recommendation to supply more uniforms to the guerrillas.
 Otherwise, the irregulars were on their own in the battle against the invaders.
 And while the guerrilla base at Long Tieng still held, outlying Royalist positions continued to fall to the communists.
 One of the fallen positions was Skyline One, which overlooked the 20A airfield.
 A PAVN artillery direction team was spotted three kilometers from the guerrilla base.
-That evening, Long Tieng came under communist fire for the first time, as communist 122mm rockets dropped in and a small band of Dac Cong attempted to raid the airstrip.
+That evening, Long Tieng came under communist fire for the first time, as communist 122 mm rockets dropped in and a small band of Dac Cong attempted to raid the airstrip.

 By mid-morning 21 March 1970, the communists had been pushed back out of Skyline One.
 RLAF Thai mercenary pilots also attacked, using the Lima strip at Moung Kassy as an improvised forward base as it was nearest to the Plain except Muang Soui.
 With cloud cover clearing, RLAF T-28s were flown in to begin operations from 20A.
 With Vang Pao helping to arm the aircraft, two Hmong pilots began bombing Sam Thong.
 One of the Hmong pilots flew 31 sorties in a day.
 Twelve more RLAF T-28 strikes were flown by American pilots from Project Waterpump.

-On 22 March, stragglers from the Ban Na outpost began to regroup on Skyline Ridge as 122mm rockets continued to bombard Long Tieng.
+On 22 March, stragglers from the Ban Na outpost began to regroup on Skyline Ridge as 122 mm rockets continued to bombard Long Tieng.
 Elsewhere in MR 2, Royal Lao Army (RLA) and FAN troops left their positions to the communists.
 That night, the U.S. Air Force dropped a 15,000 pound BLU-82 for the first time.
 Communist troops caught within several hundred meters of the impact were put out of action, breaking the communist attack.
 Vang Pao was in Vientiane to beg reinforcements from the General Staff to stave off defeat, but the generals were absorbed in drill practice for the upcoming Army Day celebration.